apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/ios/upgrading.md

         `update_cordova_subproject path/to/your/project/xcodeproj`

 __NOTE:__ In 2.2.0, the `bin/create` script copy in the `CordovaLib` sub-project into your project.
-To have the same kind of setup, just copy in the right `CordovaLib` into your project folder, and update the `CordovaLib` sub-project location (relative to the project) in the Xcode File Inspector.
+To have the same kind of setup, just copy in the right `CordovaLib` into your project folder, and update the `CordovaLib` sub-project location (relative to the project) in the Xcode <a href="../../../cordova/file/fileobj/fileobj.html">File</a> Inspector.

 ## Upgrading 2.0.0 projects to 2.1.0 ##